cheapjack/DisruptEncodeConsolidate/docs/index.md

 This is a unique temporary haven to share approaches, develop & build relationships across the life sciences, arts and humanities.
 Participants take part in hands on activity exploring both neuroscience and art methodology.

-## How To Apply

-To apply for the workshop please submit:

- * A brief *Expression of Interest* with an idea for presenting your work or practice (no more than A4) no later than midnight **Monday 29th October 2018**
-  * You can focus on a particular project or an idea, involve people in activity, perform, provoke or present slides, media or objects.
- * Brief or recent *Curriculum Vitae*, artist Statement or links to their work
+Workshop Applications are now closed

- * Mail this to <a href="mailto:r.dalziel@lancaster.ac.uk?subject=Disrupt, Encode, Consolidate Artist Application&bcc=n.dawson1@lancaster.ac.uk,r.dillon@lancaster.ac.uk">Artistic Coordinator & LICA PhD Candidate Ross Dalziel</a>
+* For more information contact <a href="mailto:r.dalziel@lancaster.ac.uk?subject=Disrupt, Encode, Consolidate Information Request">Artistic Coordinator & LICA PhD Candidate Ross Dalziel</a>

-Artists will be selected by **Monday 5th November** and invited to the workshop.
-Please note that unfortunately Due to funding restrictions there are no fees available for participation, but all travel, good food, accomodation and a warm Cumbrian welcome will be provided for all participants.
-Do let us know any support or dietary requirements you might have.

 <img src="https://raw.githubusercontent.com/cheapjack/DisruptEncodeConsolidate/master/media/European-Commission-1.jpg" width="150">

 This workshop is funded by the European Union’s Horizon 2020 research and innovation programme as part of [SynaNET](www.synanet2020.com) under grant agreement number **692340**